 1. Comments From Your Social Media Pages

 Did a recent post generate discussion on your social media pages?
 Take off from that and cover whatever new angles the comments brought up.
 Give credit where credit is due, but take the ideas further.

-2. Respond to Someone Else’s Articles
+2. Respond To Someone Else’s Articles

 Sometimes the stuff you read elsewhere can inspire you.
-Don’t limit yourself to commenting on their websites, consider whether or not an article on your own site makes for a better response.
+Don’t limit yourself to commenting on their websites; consider whether or not an article on your own site makes for a better response.
 Make sure you link back to the article that inspired you.
 They get a link, you get inspiration for more content on your site.
 Do it right and there’s some serious mutual benefit.

 3. Refresh Old Content